zenreach/rules_go/go/nogo.rst

 Configuring checks
 ~~~~~~~~~~~~~~~~~~

-By default, ``nogo`` checks apply to all files.
-This behavior can be changed
+By default, ``nogo`` checks apply to all Go source files being compiled.
+This
-with a JSON configuration file.
+behavior can be changed with a JSON configuration file.

 The top-level JSON object in the file must be keyed by the name of the check
 being configured.
-These names must match the Analysis.Name of the registered
+These names must match the ``Analysis.Name`` of the registered
 analysis package.
 The JSON object's values are themselves objects which may
 contain the following key-value pairs: